 This dish named Mahi-Shekampor ماهی شکم پر originates from Southern Iran and literally translates to stuffed fish.
-As per the name, the dish is not just limited to rainbow trout however trout is a lovely light, oily fish and is complimented by the tart, citrus kick of the preserved lemons in the stuffing.
-This dish is not only a feast of vibrant colors but of wonderful textures, hidden inside the belly of the fish are crunchy toasted pine nuts offer a refreshing contrast to the delicate flaky fish, then you have the crispy fish skin, the light crunch of the asparagus, the salted potatoes and the soft flesh of the plump cherry tomatoes, their juiciness barely contained within the thin skins, divine!
+As per the name, the trout is lovingly stuffed with tart preserved lemons, which really compliment the natural oiliness of the fish.
+This dish is not only a feast of vibrant colors but of wonderful textures, hidden inside the belly of the fish are crunchy toasted pine nuts offer a refreshing contrast to the delicate flaky fish, then you have the crispy fish skin, the light crunch of the asparagus, the salted potatoes and the soft flesh of the plump cherry tomatoes, their juiciness barely contained within the thin skins.

 4 preserved lemons, finely chopped

 250g of asparagus

 2 large whole rainbow trout, about 500-600g, ask the fishmonger to remove the head, gut and descale but leave them whole, ripe for stuffing

 sea salt flakes and freshly ground pepper